- Get Started

 What is a profile?

 Right now there is one companion document to the spec.
-It’s a profile of what SCORM Run-Time data could look like in Tin Can statements — basically a best practice guide for today.
-Such a profile makes it possible for the kinds of data SCORM content generates and Tin Can to work together.
-It outlines the verbs, results, and activities that should be expected from SCORM course that makes Tin Can statements.
+It’s a profile of what SCORM Run-Time data could look like in xAPI statements — basically a best practice guide for today.
+Such a profile makes it possible for the kinds of data SCORM content generates and xAPI to work together.
+It outlines the verbs, results, and activities that should be expected from SCORM course that makes xAPI statements.
 It also tells you which combinations are to be expected.
 A statement using the verb ‘attended’ should only have one result, which is completion.
 The result of a statement using the verb ‘answered’ should be a completion, score, or success.

 Find something that already exists